She can't let Joey suffer— but does she have what it takes to do right by him?

 "Do you have to get it for him?"

-Back in her apartment, a bald, green sprite-head projected in the air.
+Back in her apartment, a bald, green sprite-head hovered in the air.
 "Morgan, I am very disappointed in you."

 "I know, your honor."
 She stiffened her spine.

-"It says here you had yet to disclose your true nature to him.
-Surely, even you would not be so reckless..."
+"You had yet to disclose your true nature to him, according to the documents.
+But surely, even you would not be so reckless."

 Her sigh ground into a groan, and she put her face in her hands.
 "I understand."